scientific-python/cookie/docs/pages/guides/style.md

 ## Prettier

-{% include rr.html id="PC180" %} The [prettier](https://prettier.io) tool can
+{% rr PC180 %} The [prettier](https://prettier.io) tool can format a large
-format a large number of different file types.
+number of different file types.
 An example of usage:

 ```yaml
 - repo: https://github.com/pre-commit/mirrors-prettier